ecmwf/magics-styles/README.rst

 Where *tourism-index-style* is the name of the style and the dictionary attached to it the list of the Magics parameters to apply when using this style.

+For any other json files, Magics will interpret as rules:
+A rule links some criteria to match to the named style to use.
+The match key is an array of list of criteria.

 .. code:: json
 [